 Written by Mark Millar.
 Art by Steve McNiven.

-Old Man Logan is an alternate future tale in which the villains have finally taken over America.
-50 years have passed since then and Wolverine, one of the few remaining heroes, has become a pacifist.
-He’d rather be a farmer and raise a family then pop his claws ever again.
-That all changes when he is forced to go on a cross country trip infested by villains.
+Old Man Logan is an alternate-future tale where the villains have taken over America.
+50 years have passed, and Wolverine, one of the few remaining heroes, has become a pacifist.
+He’d rather be a farmer and raise a family than pop his claws ever again.
+That all changes when he’s forced to go on a cross-country trip infested by villains.

-The comic has an anything goes attitude, full of bombast.
+The comic has an anything-goes attitude, full of bombast.
 There’s Venom dinosaurs, hillbilly Hulks, and plenty of big action.
-Millar’s scripts give McNiven plenty of real estate to draw all of the crazy ideas in incredible detail.
+Millar’s scripts give McNiven plenty of real estate to draw the wild ideas in incredible detail.
 Every wrinkle and hair is rendered, with character expressions that tell volumes without saying a word.

-What is your favourite Wolverine story?
-Feel free to share in the comments below or via Facebook or Twitter.
+What’s your favourite Wolverine story?
+Share your thoughts in the comments below or via Facebook, X (formally Twitter), or Mastodon.

 Leave a comment